-For this reason our first recommendation for this trip is to first spend three days in Lisbon.
+For this reason our first recommendation for this trip is to spend three days in Lisbon.

 The larger families should stay in the Baixa House, younger and smaller families should stay at the brand new, The Lisboans and the architects, art gallery owners and people looking for tranquility might want to choose one of the beautiful and exclusive suites of the new Santa Clara 1728.